cronvel/rest-query/doc/common-context.md

 This is the common object format passed to hook, custom method and as the third argument of the request callback.
 Usual properties are:

-* input `Object` contains data that have been passed as input (e.g. by a HTTP client, or by an internal call), where:
+* input `Object` contains data that have been passed as input (e.g. by a HTTP client), where:

 	* method `string` the original method used (i.e. the lower-cased HTTP method)
 	* pathParts `Array` the fully parsed path to the resource